mphuget/Todo/README.md

-Chapter 03 : Answer to all incoming requests
+Chapter 04 : Make the answer acceptable as a REST server (JSON like answer)